-Through screening, formal assessment and consultation with other providers of disability-related services, the W-2 agency is responsible for identifying participants who have a reasonable chance of obtaining SSI/SSDI.
-When there is agreement between the participant and the agency that the participant is appropriate for SSI/SSDI advocacy, the agency is responsible for assisting with the SSI/SSDI application and appeals process to the extent needed by each participant.
-Participants who are determined to be appropriate for SSI/SSDI advocacy should be placed in W-2 T throughout the SSI/SSDI application process.
+The W-2 agency is responsible for identifying participants who may be eligible, or who express an interest in applying for SSI/SSDI. through screening, formal assessment, and consultation with other providers of disability-related services.
+When the participant and the agency agree that the participant's situation is appropriate for SSI/SSDI advocacy, the agency is responsible for assisting with the SSI/SSDI application and appeals process to the extent needed by each participant.
+Participants who are receiving SSI/SSDI advocacy should be placed in the appropriate placement using the same criteria used to determine placements for other participants. (see 7.1)